chubbymaggie/fossa-docs/src/md/on-prem-docs/installation-guide.md

 sudo -u postgres psql -c "CREATE DATABASE rubygems"

 # replace the default 'fossa123' password with what you have in config.env
-sudo -u postgres psql -c "CREATE USER fossa WITH PASSWORD 'fossa123';" sudo -u postgres psql -c "GRANT ALL PRIVILEGES ON DATABASE fossa TO fossa;" sudo -u postgres psql -c "GRANT ALL PRIVILEGES ON DATABASE rubygems TO fossa;"
+sudo -u postgres psql -c "CREATE USER fossa WITH PASSWORD 'fossa123' WITH CREATEUSER;" sudo -u postgres psql -c "GRANT ALL PRIVILEGES ON DATABASE fossa TO fossa;" sudo -u postgres psql -c "GRANT ALL PRIVILEGES ON DATABASE rubygems TO fossa;"